light156/multi-ancestry-COJO/README.md

 ```

 ### macOS
-macOS’s default compiler (**Apple Clang**) does **not** include OpenMP support, so you need to install LLVM via Homebrew for full OpenMP support.

-However, since using single thread is already fast enough as shown above, it is straightforward to build a single-threaded version.
+macOS’s default compiler (Apple Clang) does not include OpenMP support.
+Although you can install LLVM via Homebrew for full OpenMP functionality, in practice, the single-threaded version is already fast enough, as shown above.
+So it is fine to just build a single-threaded version for simplicity:

 ```bash
 git clone https://github.com/light156/multi-ancestry-COJO.git